 There are a large variety of cafes and restaurants in Blenheim and the surrounding region.
-You can get Japanese, Chinese, Indian, and Italian food as well as New Zealand specialities.
-When you want fast food you can buy McDonalds, Burger King, Subway, Kentucky Fried Chicken, sushi or fish and chips.
+You can get Japanese, Chinese, Indian, and Italian food as well as New Zealand specialties.
+If you want fast food you can buy Mcdonald’s, Burger King, Subway, Kentucky Fried Chicken, sushi, or fish and chips.

 You can learn to drive during your 18th year with an approved driving instructor.
-However, it is a condition of enrolment at Marlborough Girls’ College that no student drives or owns a car.
+However, as a condition of enrolment at Marlborough Girls’ College you will not be allowed to drive or own a motor vehicle.

 Yes.
 We encourage students to study subjects at the level most suited to their ability and previous studies.
 For example, International Students may be capable of doing mathematics at a level ahead of their other subjects, as mathematics involves less language than most other subjects.

-Students who have concerns about any aspects of their education should immediately speak to the International Student Dean.
-If the problem is not resolved at this stage the student should discuss the concern with the Principal who is responsible for International Students.
+If you have concerns about any aspects of your education, you should immediately speak to the International Dean.
+If the problem is not resolved at this stage the student should discuss the concern with the International Director and/or the Principal.

-International Students who are not satisfied by the service that they receive from Marlborough Girls’ College can contact the independent dispute resolution scheme established by the New Zealand Goverment - iStudent Complaints.
+International Students who are not satisfied with the service that they receive from Marlborough Girls’ College can contact the independent dispute resolution scheme established by the New Zealand Government – iStudent Complaints.
 Information is available at their website iStudent.

 New Zealand Visa regulations state that Year 12 and 13 International Students may apply to work up to 20 hours in any given week.
-All students who wish to work must submit the following documents to the International Student Dean:
+All students who wish to work must submit the following documents to the International Director:

 A completed Application for Variation of Conditions form (NZIS)

 A letter from your parents giving permission to work